 Dogecoin: The Basics.

 Unlike Bitcoin, which is limited in supply, Dogecoin’s emission is infinite, making it an inflationary coin.
 Naturally, unlike Bitcoin, Monero and other “serious” cryptos, Dogecoin is cheap, but not worthless.
 Now, – something which is available infinitely, is not backed up by anything (e. g. gold, fiat currencies, goods), something that is not developing technologically and has an ugly fucking dog as a logo is immensely popular, has value and… ..hit .market capitalisation of $2 billion at some point.
 What the hell, one might ask?

 There are various theories as to why Doge remains strong.
 The prevalent theory is that it was extensively used for tipping others on Reddit and other various social networks.
 The transaction time is quick, Doge is cheap and thus is a perfect medium for tipping, yes.
 Google agrees…:

 ..but .we don’t.
 Is the “tipping” industry large enough to amass capitalisation of two billion?
 Why not tip with a few satoshi/litosh?…

 The theory that we follow is that Dogecoin was in the right place at the right time.
 It filled a market miche.
-The crypto market needed a lightweight currency which is very convertible and readily available, which is cheap, unlimited in supply and not affected by the fluctuations of the market.
+The crypto market needed a lightweight currency which is very convertible and readily available, which is cheap, unlimited in supply and not affected by market fluctuations.
 If you have a look at the Doge price charts…

 (source – Cryprocompare)